Pier Ruggero Piccio: Early life

 Pier Ruggero Piccio was born in Rome on 27 September 1880, to Giacomo Piccio and Caterina Locatelli.
-He attended the Military Academy of Modena, enrolling on October 29, 1898.
-He graduated on September 8, 1900, as a sottotenente (second lieutenant) assigned to the 43rd Infantry Regiment.
+He attended the Military Academy of Modena, enrolling on 229 October 1898.
+He graduated on 8 September 1900 as a sottotenente (second lieutenant) assigned to the 43rd Infantry Regiment.

 In 1903, stultified by garrison duty, he had himself seconded to the Ministry of Foreign Affairs.
 At that time, Italy and Belgium had an agreement to allow for exchange duty between their militaries; Piccio's aim was service in the Belgian Congo.
 From 5 November 1903 until 17 February 1907, he was engaged in a mission to Kalambari, Africa.
 His return from Africa took him via Paris, where he managed to spend his three years' savings in a few days revelry.
 Upon his return to Italy, he shipped out again for foreign duty.
 He spent from 13 March 1908 to 31 July 1909 assigned to the 2nd Mixed Company of Crete.

-From November 14, 1911, through December 2, 1912, he served in the Italo-Turkish War (also sometimes called the Libyan War because Libya became an Italian protectorate as a result of the conflict).
+From 14 November 1911 to 2 December 1912 he served in the Italo-Turkish War (also sometimes called the Libyan War because Libya became an Italian protectorate as a result of the conflict).
 This war was notable for the first use of aircraft in battle, although the pioneer events of aerial reconnaissance and bombing occurred just before Piccio's arrival.
 Piccio's duty station was with an artillery unit belonging to the 37th Infantry.
 During this service, while commanding a machine gun section, he was decorated with the Bronze Medal for Military Valor during February 1912.

 On 31 March 1913, Piccio was transferred to the 19th Infantry at the rank of captain.
 Then finally one of his attempts to attend aviation training succeeded; he was approved to attend the Malpensa flying school.
 On 27 July 1913, he qualified as a pilot upon Nieuport monoplanes.
 After further training, he also qualified on 25 October to pilot Caproni bombers.
 He was then assigned to command 5a Squadriglia Aeroplani.
 On 31 December 1914, as Europe settled into the bitter trench warfare of World War I, Piccio was knighted in the Order of the Crown of Italy.